bluehenry/Selenium.WebAutomationTests/README.md

-# Selenium Web Automation Test Framekwork
+# Selenium Web Automation Test Framework

 This is a C# Web automation test framework powered by [Selenium](http://www.seleniumhq.org/) and [SpecFlow](http://specflow.org/).